DHTMLX/docs-todolist/docs/api/methods/deleteproject_method.md

 @short: removes a project

 :::note
-The items linked to the project won't be removed.
+The tasks linked to the project won't be removed.
 :::

 ### Usage